Robert Bruce (British Army officer, born 1813): Governor of the Prince of Wales

 In 1858 Bruce was appointed governor to the seventeen-year-old Prince of Wales, following the dismissal of the Prince's tutor Frederick Waymouth Gibbs.
 He attended the Prince during his time at Christ Church, Oxford and Trinity College, Cambridge between 1859 and 1861, and accompanied him on his trips to Rome in 1859 and Canada and the United States in 1860.
 On 7 December 1859 he was promoted major-general.
 In 1862 he went with the Prince of Wales on a tour of the Near East, where he caught a fever.
 He died at St James's Palace in the rooms of his sister Lady Augusta Bruce, later wife of Dean Stanley.
 Following Bruce's death Sir William Knollys was appointed comptroller and treasurer to the Prince.

 Marriage

 Bruce was married on 2 May 1848 to Katherine Mary, second daughter of Sir Michael Shaw Stewart, 6th Baronet.
-They had no children.
-She was appointed a Woman of the Bedchamber to Queen Victoria in 1866, and was a Lady of the Order of Victoria and Albert.
+Their son John McGregor Bruce was born on 10 June 1849 in Doune, Perthsire, Scotland.
+Katherine was appointed a Woman of the Bedchamber to Queen Victoria in 1866, and was a Lady of the Order of Victoria and Albert.
 She died on 3 December 1889.